gtimber-rutgers/Encryption/README.md

 # Encryption
-# This is a collection of encrption programs
+# This is a collection of encryption programs

-# 1. RSA algorithm
+# 1. AES algorithm
-# 2. AES algorithm
+# 2. RSA algorithm